Asbestos in Concrete

 Where is Asbestos Found in Concrete?

-Thanks to its versatility and affordability, asbestos concrete was used for a vast array of construction purposes.
+Due to its versatility, asbestos concrete was used for a vast array of construction purposes.
 It was commonly used in:

 Garages